Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Share a copy of your Survivorship Care Plan, which includes details about your cancer treatment, including blood transfusions, and information about health problems that may occur because of your treatment.

 A blood test can check for viral hepatitis.
 A positive antibody test for hepatitis B or C means the person has been exposed to the virus.
 Additional testing may then be performed to check for chronic infection.

 Additional steps to keep the liver healthy include:

-Survivors with hepatitis B or C should take precautions to avoid spreading the disease.
+Survivors with chronic hepatitis B or C should take precautions to avoid spreading the disease.

 Together does not endorse any branded product mentioned in this article.